Best Verizon phones 2025

 -

-Another mid-ranger, the Moto G Stylus 5G is a great pick for anyone wanting a stylus phone without breaking the bank.
-You won’t be doodling over animated GIFs like the Galaxy S24 Ultra, but the included stylus does the job when it comes to taking notes comfortably.
+Another mid-ranger, the Moto G Stylus 5G (2024) is a great pick for anyone wanting a stylus-compatible phone without breaking the bank.
+You certainly won’t be doodling over animated GIFs like with the Galaxy S24 Ultra, but the included stylus does the job when it comes to taking notes comfortably.

 The phone itself is very nice for general use, too.
-It has a Snapdragon 6 Gen 1 chip that helps it run smoothly.
-In our review, we noted that graphically intense games like Honkai: Star Rail could be bumped up to high settings at 60fps with stable performance.
-It slightly faltered on the highest settings, but it's not exactly a phone intended for gaming.
+It has a Snapdragon 6 Gen 1 SoC that helps it run smoothly.
+In our review, we noted that graphically demanding games like Honkai: Star Rail can be played easily, even on the highest quality settings.

-Overall, the Moto G Stylus 5G is somewhere along the lines of the Galaxy A54 5G, but with an added bonus of having a built-in stylus.
+Overall, we can say that the Moto G Stylus 5G (2024) is somewhere along the lines of the Galaxy A54 5G, but with an added bonus of having an integrated stylus.

 Best budget